 Easy Pine Cone Pumpkin Craft for Kids

 October is nearly over, but I can’t resist sneaking in one more pumpkin craft before moving onto winter holidays.
 These adorable pine cone pumpkins, created by my 9-year-old, look stunning on our fireplace mantle.

-We enjoyed collecting our pine cones outside, but this time of year, pine cones are easy to fine in craft stores.
+We enjoyed collecting our pine cones outside, but this time of year, pine cones are easy to find in craft stores.